A world-class institute of changemakers in the deaf and signing community.

-For optimal consideration for Honors scholarships, please submit your application and all requirements before the priority deadline of February 15.
-Applications received or completed after the priority deadline will be considered for admission, although additonal merit scholarship funds may no longer be available.
+For optimal consideration for Honors scholarships, please submit your application and all requirements before the priority deadline of May 15.
+Applications received or completed after the priority deadline will be considered for admission, although additional merit scholarship funds may no longer be available.
 Learn more about the Honors Program here.

 The financial aid process is separate from the process of applying for admission.

 Complete the FAFSA as soon as possible after October 1.
 The priority filing date is June 1.
 Once we have your FAFSA on file, we will send you a Financial Aid award letter that provides detailed information about your eligible financial aid and your estimated remaining cost.
 You must complete the financial aid process even if you are also applying for Vocational Rehabilitation (VR) support.
 To determine if you are eligible for VR, contact your state VR agency as early as your freshman year of high school.